torbenziegler/AutoClicker/README.md

 # AutoClicker

 AutoClicker is a Python application that allows you to automate mouse clicks on a specific position on your screen.
 The application also features a GUI that allows you to adjust the clicking interval, save the current cursor position, and pause/resume the clicking process.
+The auto-clicking is only performed if the cursor is set on the saved position.

 ## Requirements